algolia/kubernetes-hands-on/12-resources/README.md

 ## `requests` vs `limits`

-k8s let's you configure the `requests` and the `limits` for each resource.
+Kubernetes let's you configure the `requests` and the `limits` for each resource.

 They are put on at the container level: